richardw347/caresses-opensource/CAHRIM/README.md

 see socket_handlers.py:

 * Looks like character-based protocol for message passing between components of the system.
 That's a critical issue to resolve in progressing the project to the future.
 Message definitions form a contract between sender and receiver text-based protocols do nothing to preserver the contract!
+* Also there's not much error handling in the socket communications, replacing these with a modern IPC library is a must

 #### Google API Client